 - 6.2.1 Principle of willfulness: Only willful hits are valid, unintentional, light glancing blows are not.
-In case of thrusting sword have to be bended, cuts have to be clear cuts.
+In case of thrusting, the swords have to bend, cuts have to be clear cuts.
 If can't be judged clear the willfulness of a hit, still important to be more then an impuissant glancing blow (bumped to enemy's protective gear) to get score for it. - 6.2.2.
-Principle of ignoring the protective equipment: 18 A hit can be valid only if it touches/skim not only the protective gear (of the opponent), but referees judge that would
+Principle of ignoring the protective equipment: A hit can be valid only if it touches/skim not only the protective gear (of the opponent), but referees judge that would touch the body of the opponent without gear as well.
+And so would make a bleeding wound.
+(To judge the seriousness of the suppositional wound is not task of referees.)
+The reason of it that sportfencing of MHS simulates armourless fencing ("Bloßfechten"; "sine armis").